Serf (film)

 Serf, also known as Son of a Rich (Холоп) is a 2019 Russian comedy film directed by Klim Shipenko.
 The plot follows a wealthy businessman's son who is made to believe he has traveled back to the time of serfdom in Russia, in order to reform his uncouth behaviour.

-The film produced by Yellow, Black and White, starring Miloš Biković, with Aleksandra Bortich, Aleksandr Samoylenko, Ivan Okhlobystin, and Mariya Mironova.
+The film produced by Yellow, Black and White, the film stars Miloš Biković, with Aleksandra Bortich, Aleksandr Samoylenko, Ivan Okhlobystin, and Mariya Mironova.

-It was theatrically released in Russia on 26 December 2019 by Central Partnership.
+The film had its world premiere at the Karo 11 October at Arbat Square in Moscow on 19 December 2019, and was theatrically released in Russia on 26 December 2019 by Central Partnership.

-A sequel, Serf 2, will be released on Central Partnership in December 2023.
+A sequel, Serf 2, was released on Central Partnership in January 2024.

 Plot

-Grisha (Miloš Biković) is the son of the oligarch Pavel (Aleksandr Samoylenko).
-He is a spoiled youth who spends almost all the time in night clubs, has casual sex with women, and does whatever he wants with no consequences.
+In Moscow, Grisha (Miloš Biković) is the son of wealthy businessman Pavel (Aleksandr Samoylenko).
+He is a spoiled youth who spends almost all his time in nightclubs, has casual sex with women, and does whatever he wants with no consequences.
 One day Grisha gets into an accident with the police, and his father realizes that Grisha will continue to be more and more reckless and dangerous in faith that his father will save him from any punishment for his actions.
 Pavel begins to look for a way to change his son for the better.
-TV producer Anastasia (Mariya Mironova), Pavel's friend with benefits, invites him to contact Lev Arnoldovich, an eccentric psychologist, whose unusual methods may seem cruel and shocking, but almost always give a guaranteed result.
+TV producer Anastasia, Pavel's friend with benefits, invites him to contact Lev Arnoldovich, an eccentric psychologist whose unusual methods of rehabilitation may seem cruel and shocking, but almost always give a guaranteed result.

-Soon Grisha gets into an accident arranged by his father and loses consciousness.
+Grisha gets into an accident arranged by his father and loses consciousness.
 He comes to in a stable in an abandoned village, located on a landowner's estate in the Russian Empire in the summer of 1860, six months before the abolition of serfdom.
-At first, Grisha thinks that this is a trick, but the surrounding reality is too real, the surrounding people too convincing — and now he is a disenfranchised serf, a horse groom, unable to perform his duties, because he is afraid of horses.
+At first, Grisha thinks that this is a trick, but the surrounding reality is too real, the surrounding people too convincing — and now he is a disenfranchised serf, a horse groom, unable to perform his duties because he is afraid of horses.
 Grisha tries to run away unsuccessfully and is dragged away to be hanged.
-He is saved only by the appearance of Aglaya (Olga Dibtseva), the daughter of a landowner, for the sake of whose name day the master (Oleg Komarov) pardons the fugitive.
-Trying to reason logically, Grisha at first vehemently denies the possibility of falling into the past, but then gradually comes to terms with the position of a serf.
+He is saved only by the appearance of Aglaya, the daughter of landowner Dimitri, for the sake of whose name day her father pardons the fugitive.
+Trying to reason logically, Grisha at first vehemently denies the possibility of falling into the past, but then gradually comes to terms with his new life as a serf.

-In reality, the whole village of the 19th century turns out to be a skillful production of Anastasia and the psychologist Lev Arnoldovich, carried out with Pavel's money.
+In reality, the whole village of the 19th century turns out to be a skillful movie-like production of Anastasia and Lev, carried out with Pavel's money.
 The goal of the project is to completely change Grisha's view of the world around him and himself, for which the team is watching his every move.
 The project is not a perfect recreation of 1860s Russia, but because Grisha is too ignorant of basic Russian history to notice the many anachronisms around him, the project is not threatened.